thomd/llm-tools-weather-forecast/README.md

 [![Tests](https://github.com/thomd/llm-tools-weather-forecast/actions/workflows/test.yml/badge.svg)](https://github.com/thomd/llm-tools-weather-forecast/actions/workflows/test.yml)

-Tool for the [llm](https://github.com/simonw/llm) CLI to get a current weather forecast for a given city.
+Very simple tool for the [llm](https://github.com/simonw/llm) CLI to get a current weather forecast for a given city.

 > [!CAUTION]
 > This tool was created for educational purposes only.
 It is not meant for production or the like.